-The cost of borrowing has started to decrease in 2024.
+The cost of borrowing has come down in 2024 due to the Bank of Canada cutting rates by a total of 175 basis points throughout the year.
+We anticipate further declines in borrowing costs as the BoC is expected to continue its easing cycle in 2025.
 The Board continues to believe the use of gearing is warranted at prevailing interest rates due to an expected total return that exceeds total borrowing costs.
 The Board will continue to weigh the benefits of gearing against the costs and monitor the spread between interest expenses and the yield of the portfolio to ensure the use of leverage remains in the best interest of shareholders.
+On 3 April 2024, the credit facility was amended to replace Banker's Acceptances with CORRA (Canadian Overnight Repo Rate Average administered and published by the Bank of Canada) loans.